 In some areas of the country competition for jobs may be high.
 Finding work as a pharmacist is not easy for pharmacists who have no GB experience and registration with the GPhC is no guarantee of work.
 Pharmacists will need to ensure that they are up-to-date with the kind of advanced services that GB pharmacists are expected to deliver, for example, flu vaccinations.
 Without these skills, EEA pharmacists will find that they do not match the person specification requirements set out by most employers.

 There are a number of advanced services in the NHS community pharmacy contractual framework (CPCF).
 Community pharmacies can choose to provide any of these services and many employers will expect pharmacists to deliver at least some of them.
 Examples include offering vaccination services for flu and Covid-19, and in Scotland the Pharmacy First service.
 Given that these services vary depending on the country you are in, it is best to double check with you local NHS to see which services you may need.

 EEA pharmacists might want to consider taking some courses to help them to prepare for practice in the UK and also to enhance their chances of gaining employment.

 Return to practice training course

 The Centre for Pharmacy Postgraduate Education (CPPE) has a course called Return to practice that EEA pharmacists may find useful.
-This is a four day residential course and pharmacists who wish to attend this course will need to sign a declaration stating that they intend to practice in a community pharmacy providing NHS services in England within six months of starting the course.
+This is a four day course and pharmacists who wish to attend this course will need to sign a declaration stating that they intend to practice in a community pharmacy providing NHS services in England within six months of starting the course.
 Please note, there is a charge for this course.
 For further information, see the CPPE website.

 New Medicine Service (NMS)